Rethinking Economic Futures for Africa

 The Network is organised around thematic research streams, each addressing a distinct dimension of institutional and economic life across African societies.

-Education and Epistemic Agency
+Education and Institutional Agency

-Environmental Policy and Resource Governance
+Environment and Resource Governance

 Embedded tenure, stewardship, and resource-use logics in environmental governance and climate adaptation.